Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 ### Sync

-The refresh interval determines how often your data is synced between Amazon S3 and the Microsoft Graph connector index.
-The S3 graph connector supports both full crawl and incremental updates based on LastModified timestamps.
+The refresh interval determines how often your data is synced between the data source and the Amazon S3 Copilot connector index.
+The Amazon S3 Copilot connector only supports the refresh interval - full crawl.
+For more information, see [refresh settings](configure-connector.md#guidelines-for-sync-settings).

+You can change the default values of the refresh interval.

 ## Next steps